Barbaris2/-javaScript-20-web-mini-projects/README.md

-## Infinite Scrolling & Filter

-Display blog posts from [jsonplaceholder](https://jsonplaceholder.typicode.com) and add infinite scroll to fetch posts and also add filter box
+## Speed Typer Typing Game

+Game to beat the clock by typing random words

 ## Project Specifications

-- Create UI & custom CSS loader animation
+- Create game UI including a difficuly setting
-- Fetch initial posts from API and display
-- Scroll down, show loader and fetch next set of posts
-- Add filtering for fetched posts
+- Generate random word and place in DOM
+- Score increase after word is typed
+- Implement timer
+- Add certain amount of time after word is typed based on difficulty
+- Store difficulty setting in local storage